pollination/pollination-docs/apps/deploy-app.md

 Finally, run the command inside the app folder and use the API token created in the step above.

 ```
-pollination-apps deploy . --name "windrose" --api-token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+pollination-apps deploy . --name "wind-rose" --api-token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Once you deploy the app, you should see the following message appear on the command line;

 ```
 Congrats!
-The "windrose" app is successfully scheduled for deployment.
+The "wind-rose" app is successfully scheduled for deployment.
 It can take up to 10 minutes before the new version of the app is deployed to Pollination.
-You can check the app at this URL: https://app.pollination.cloud/your user name/applications/windrose
+You can check the app at this URL: https://app.pollination.cloud/YOUR_USERNAME/applications/wind-rose
 ```

 If you reached here, congratulations!
 You have successfully deployed the app to Pollination Cloud.
-Go to the "windrose" app under the "Apps" tab on your profile and check the live app after 10 minutes of deployment.
-You should see the "windrose" app live on Pollination cloud.
+Go to the **wind-rose** app under the **Apps** tab on your profile and check the live app after 10 minutes of deployment.
+You should see the wind-rose app live on Pollination cloud.

 ![](../.gitbook/assets/pollination-apps/live_app.png)